-Link • Parallel parent is online If If parallel child faults, then If parallel parent faults, then offline local Parallel Child offline on same system.
+Link Parallel parent depends on Parallel parent is online If If parallel child faults, then If parallel parent faults, then offline local Parallel Child offline on same system.
 No instance of Child is online on same system.
 Parent remains online if Child fails over to another system.
 Parent goes offline if Child fails over to a system where Parent is online.
-Then, Child fails over to another system.
+Parent fails over to another system where Child is not online.
 Child remains online.
 Parent fails over to a system where Child is not online.